rahul385/Bertelsmann-Arvato-Project/README.md

 ## Results <a name="results"></a>
-The fact of a person being a potential customer is positively affected by the actuality of the last transaction, gender, whether the person from GDR or FRG, with fine social status, the person is dominant minded and dreamily, and fine family type.
-While financial typology: money saver, number of 6-10 family houses in the PLZ8.

-The final predictions were made on the Udacity_MAILOUT_052018_TEST.csv, which was pre-processed as the training set.
+The final predictions were made on the Udacity_MAILOUT_052018_TEST.csv.
 The score of the final performance of my model was 0.7859.

 ## Licensing, Authors, Acknowledgements <a name="license"></a>
 This web application was developed as part of the [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).

+I would like to thank Bertelsmann Arvato Analytics for providing the data used for this project and for all the mentors at Udacity.

 Author: Rahul Gupta Copyright 2021